DomBBB/test/README.md

 Thanks to all contributors and the open-source community.

 ### Contributors

+This project has been created for the master's course **7,789: Skills: Programming with Advanced Computer Languages** taught by **Dr. Mario Silic** at the **University of St.Gallen** in the **Autumn Semester 2024**.

 - Katja Alison Zimmermann
 - Dominik Manuel Buchegger

 ### Powered by CycleGAN

+CycleGAN is a generative model architecture used for image style transfer without needing paired examples of the original and target styles during training.
+In our application, we leveraged a CycleGAN with four pretrained models to apply artistic styles to images.
+We also used some images from the CycleGAN dataset for the app's example images.

 - [Model architecture](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 - [Pretrained models](https://efrosgans.eecs.berkeley.edu/cyclegan/pretrained_models/)
 - [Example images](https://efrosgans.eecs.berkeley.edu/cyclegan/datasets/)

 ### Creation supported by ChatGPT

+ChatGPT has been used througout the project, which enabled us to rapidly build an entire application around our image style transfer.

 - Logo created by DALL·E
 - Graphical user interface built with assistance from GPT-4o
 - Image filter and editing functions created by GPT-4o